Technology

 It's like having a senior hardware engineer with photographic memory of every component ever made sitting in every design meeting, except this one never gets tired or forgets what was decided last Tuesday.

-Both founders built robotics projects and experienced hardware component selection pain firsthand.
-They are both the builder and the user of the product.
+Both founders are from UC Berkeley Robotics and built robotics projects, experiencing hardware component selection pain firsthand.
+They are both the builder and the user.
 The potential pivot to Clam (AI agent security) would leverage their systems-level engineering skills in a rapidly growing market.